SoK: The Design Paradigm of Safe and Secure Defaults: Review

-The literature reviewed has also discussed some obstacles in adopting the design paradigm.
-Four such obstacles were identified during the literature review.
+The literature reviewed has also discussed some notable problems, obstacles, and limitations in adopting the design paradigm.
+Four such problems were identified during the literature review (see Fig.~\ref{fig: problems}).
 Thus, to begin with, first, a paper operating in the healthcare domain noted that sometimes access controls must be circumvented in order to save lives of patients, further emphasizing that fully locked systems may prevent necessary delegations to some trusted parties in emergency situations~\cite{ieee10secure}.
-The second important problem area is related to predictions about the future.
+In the non-sampled literature this problem is sometimes known as breaking the glass~\cite{Brucker09}.
+The second important problem is related to predictions about the future.

 In particular, it was argued that design ``principles are based on tacit assumptions that were true in the past but possibly false now'' \cite[p.~92]{ieee2safe}.
 Analogously, ``today's secure default becomes tomorrow's vulnerability'' and ``we question whether it is possible to design, before use, a secure default that can anticipate every possible use'' \cite[p.~54]{acm4secure}.
 These arguments signify the earlier point about a need of empirical research.
-In addition, these underline a need to study how threat modeling could be improved, such that anticipation could be better---even in case perfect anticipation is reasonably taken as an impossible task to fulfill in practice.
+Further research is particularly needed to better understand whether and how the design paradigm adapts when systems, software, and networks evolve through time.
+In addition, the quotations underline a need to study how threat modeling could be improved, such that anticipation could be better---even in case perfect anticipation is reasonably taken as an impossible task to fulfill in practice.